 M.Ed.
 Special Education: Intervention Specialist – Mild to Moderate (EDS) K-12

-The Mild to Moderate Intervention Specialist license qualifies you to work with students who have challenging behavioral, emotional, physical, and adaptive learning needs.
+The Mild to Moderate Intervention Specialist license qualifies you to work with students who have challenging behavioral, emotional, and academic learning needs, and disability categories such as Specific Learning Disabilities, Intellectual Disabilities, Asperger Syndrome, and Emotional or Behavioral Disorders.
 Mild to Moderate Intervention Specialists have abundant future employment opportunities in K-12 schools, county programs, and private facilities.

 What is Special Education?

 Special Education refers to specialized instruction and services for students with unique learning needs.
 Special educators are teachers who work collaboratively with families to develop Individualized Education Programs, provide tailored instructional support to students and general education teachers, and use explicit instructional strategies to assist students in acquiring necessary academic and life skills.
 Special Education is a broad field that serves students with a variety of learning, behavioral, physical, and emotional needs.

 What is an Intervention Specialist?

 An Intervention Specialist is a current term for a Special Educator or Special Education teacher.
 This term more adequately represents the roles and responsibilities of a teacher who works predominantly with students who have special needs.
 Providing intervention through specialized teaching or behavioral strategies, accommodating or modifying curriculum to support student learning, and working as an expert in differentiated instruction are all examples of what a special education teacher would do in a school setting.